L-LYR/tinykv/doc/project3-MultiRaftKV.md

 * Which stores are suitable to move?

-In short, a suitable store should be up and the down time cannot be longer than `MaxStoreDownTime` of the cluster, which you can get through `cluster.GetMaxStoreDownTime()`.
+In short, a suitable store should be up and the downtime cannot be longer than `MaxStoreDownTime` of the cluster, which you can get through `cluster.GetMaxStoreDownTime()`.

 * How to select regions?